mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Deploy**: Draw a card.

 name:     Sunbond Pavise
-text:     Friendly minions directly above and below your General gain +2 Attack and **Provoke**.
+text:     Friendly minions directly above and below your General gain +2⚔️ and **Provoke**.

 name:     Sunstone Templar
 text:     Whenever this attacks or counterattacks, it dispels that enemy